Keeping it real!

 Then came the “coffee culture”…(bless you Starbucks) …and suddenly instant coffee wasn’t going to do it for some anymore.
 So out came the “bean-to-cup” coffee vending machines!
 These were so radical at first that some office folk would laugh at us when they saw us loading coffee beans into them.
 “Nice try” they’d say “trying to fool us that this machine works with coffee beans!
 We all know it’s <Nescafe/Ricoffy/other coffee> and the beans are just for show.”

 But they weren’t.
 Powerful minds had done for coffee what the Wright brothers had done for flying and invented the automatic coffee brewer.
-Pressing that button gets 7g of beans ground and dropped into a brew unit where hot water and pressure combine to manufacture the fix we desire each morning!
+Pressing that button gets 7 to 14g of beans ground and dropped into a brew unit where hot water and pressure combine to manufacture the fix we desire each morning!
 Having done so, the coffee grounds are ejected into an internal waste tray.
 Brilliant!
 A real, real, real espresso in the office…and usually for free because South African companies appreciate staff more than paperclips (sorry Dilbert!).

-So good have these machines become that even Starbucks uses automatic machines in some stores to remove the variability that their staff introduce into the manual process of espresso based coffee making.
+So good have these machines become that even Starbucks uses automatic machines in most stores to remove the variability that their staff introduce into the manual process of espresso based coffee making.
 The only real difference would then be the steamed fresh milk as opposed to the powdered milks used in a vending machine.
 That said, the good news is that even these powders have been getting more like the taste of real milk over the past year or two.
 New formulation cappuccino powders are now so close to the real milk taste that you might get to believe you are in a cubicle at the local coffee shop!

 So no, not all coffee vending machines are the same, and getting a decent fix at the office is no longer a daydream to be interrupted by the boss screaming in your left ear!
 Be sure to decide if your office is “instant” or “bean”.
 Our advice, unashamedly stolen from those great Windhoek Lager ads, “keep it real!”